deislabs/spiderlightning/crates/distributed-locking/README.md

-# lockd-etcd
+# distributed-locking-etcd

-Just like in `etcd`, the `d` in `lockd` stands for "distributed" — This is a service implementation for SpiderLightning that leverages `etcd` to provide distributed locking.
+This is a service implementation for SpiderLightning that leverages `etcd` to provide distributed locking.

 ## How to Run the Examples